s3anAK/s3anAK.github.io/Lab2.md

 # Lab Report #2
-This report contains 2 parts: building a web server and addressing bugs.
+This report contains 3 parts: building a web server, addressing bugs, and what I learned.
 ## Building a Web Server
 Here is the code for the Web Sever: